 They’ve also designed their offerings to seamlessly integrate with WordPress, which is the most popular content management system in use today.

 In general, there’s very little to complain about when it comes to Bluehost.
 The biggest downside to Bluehost might be their lack of uptime guarantee.
 If your site is one where you cannot afford even the possibility of seeing extended downtime, you’re probably best with a hosting provider that does offer an explicit uptime guarantee.

-- VPS vs Dedicated: What Web Hosting Does Your Site Need?
+- VPS vs Dedicated: Which Hosting Solution Is Best For Your Site?

 - HostGator Review: Eats Other Hosts for Breakfast